 For the Paste-papers, a mixture of flour, water and pigment is prepared and painted over dampened paper.
 This solution is then manipulated by tools and objects to create patterns and designs on the paper.

-Berta's work is in our Fall 2018 Group Exhibition.
+Berta's work was highlighted in our Fall 2018 Group Exhibition, September-November, 2018.